Frequently Asked Questions

 Cooling-off period: If you cancel within 7 days of paying, then we will refund your payment fully.
 Mission ONE will advise you of the cancellation policy, prior to cancelling or amending your booking, to ensure you are fully aware of any non-refundable deposits

-How were the plenary sessions and workshops selected?
+How are the plenary sessions and workshops selected?

-The 2017 Honor-Shame Conference will include interactive plenary sessions, workshops, and collaboration sessions.
-The plenary sessions and workshops have been selected through the networking efforts of the conference Resource Team.
+The 2020 Honor-Shame Conference will include interactive plenary sessions, workshops, and networking sessions.
+The plenary sessions and workshops are selected through the networking efforts of the conference Resource Team.

-- Plenaries: Six plenary session presenters have been identified (see Plenary sessions page).
+- Plenaries: Seven plenary session presenters have been identified (see Plenary sessions page).
 No other plenary sessions will be offered at the conference.

-- Workshops: The conference will include 28 workshops (see the Workshops page).
+- Workshops: The conference will include up to 28 workshops (see the Workshops page).

 Will the Honor-Shame Network provide a letter of invitation to a non-Western leader in order for him or her to obtain a visa to enter the United States?